rcsb/BioCaddiePilot32/README.md

 # Introduction

-The [BioCADDIE Pilot 3.2](https://biocaddie.org/group/pilot-project/pilot-project-3-2-development-citation-and-data-access-metrics-applied-rcsb/) is a data mining platform to cross-link data and publications.
-This pilot project is part of the [BioCADDIE project](https://biocaddie.org/).
-This prototype provides tools for extracting data set mentions from the [Protein Data Bank](http://www.rcsb.org/) in the full text publications of the [PubMedCentral](http://www.ncbi.nlm.nih.gov/pmc/) [Open Access Subset](http://www.ncbi.nlm.nih.gov/pmc/tools/openftlist/).
-It also offers tools to analyze citation networks in PubMedCentral using a number of network metrics.
+The [BioCADDIE Pilot 3.2](https://biocaddie.org/group/pilot-project/pilot-project-3-2-development-citation-and-data-access-metrics-applied-rcsb/) is a scalable data mining platform to cross-link data and publications.
+This pilot project is part of the [BioCADDIE project](https://biocaddie.org/) and provides tools for extracting data set mentions from the full text publications in the [PubMedCentral](http://www.ncbi.nlm.nih.gov/pmc/) [Open Access Subset](http://www.ncbi.nlm.nih.gov/pmc/tools/openftlist/).
+Its initial focus is the extraction of data mentions of [Protein Data Bank](http://www.rcsb.org/) data sets, but it's extendable to mining other types of data mentions for other data resources.
+It also offers tools to analyze citation networks in PubMedCentral using a number of network metrics to rank data mentions by importance.

 This project operates on the following data sets